 One of the best places that I discovered in The Lonely Planet Lisbon book had to be the Campo de Ourique Market, as well as of course Time Out Market.
 The whole “market eating” scene is something that I wish we had more of in the UK because it has such a relaxed yet sophisticated vibe to it by selling great food produce and a wonderful atmosphere.

 Despite temperatures reaching 35 °C during the day time in Lisbon, there was actually quite a chill in the evening.
-You’d think as a Brit I wouldn’t be phased by a slight breeze, when you consider how dismal our weather is, however I was glad to have the layers during the evening.
-I packed a lightweight knitted jumper as well as cropped jacket for the evening which I would definitely recommend doing if you’re visiting the city soon.
+You’d think as a Brit I wouldn’t be phased by a slight breeze, when you consider how dismal our weather is.
+However I was glad to have the layers during the evening.
+I packed a lightweight knitted jumper as well as cropped jacket for the evening.
+I’d definitely recommend doing this if you’re visiting the city soon.

 Thanks for reading!
 Hopefully some of my tips will help you out if you have a city break booked.
 Let me know what you thought in the comments, I’d love to hear your opinions!